anshulbadhani/journal/Oct25/README.md

 - Wrote all the helper classes for OO using Java project.
 Core Trainging logic and Main function is left.
 - Learned why short selling won't work in huge market crashes.
 (Yes, preparing for AI bubble to burst 👽)
 - Got some intuition about Sharpe Ratios.
 (Third time 🙄)

+## 20 Oct
+- Diwali 🎆✨
+- No study today, only ghar k kaam and sleep 💤✨.